-This document is an unofficial English-language translation of the draft tender offer document (projet de note d'information) which was filed with the French market Authority (Autorité des marchés financier) on February 8, 2021 and which remains subject to its review.
-In the event of any differences between this unofficial English-language translation and the official French draft tender offer document, the official French draft tender offer document shall prevail.
+This document is an unofficial English-language translation of the tender offer document (note d'information) which received from the French Autorité des marchés financier visa no. 21-338 on July 20, 2021.
+In the event of any differences between this unofficial English-language translation and the official French tender offer document, the official French tender offer document shall prevail